AtmosphereTeam/AtmosphereTool/README.md

 # AtmosphereTool

-**AtmosphereTool** is the official configuration utility built specifically for use with **AtmosphereOS** — a modular, performance-focused Windows customization platform.
+**AtmosphereTool** is the official configuration utility built specifically for use with [**AtmosphereOS**](https://github.com/Goldendraggon/Atmosphere) — a modular playbook aimed at improving many Windows aspects.
 While it can function independently, it is designed to unlock the full potential of AtmosphereOS by providing a user-friendly interface for privacy, performance, and appearance tweaks.

----

 ## Key Features